Head of Department: Professor Jennifer E. McGarry

 The study of socio-cultural, economic, political, and other related issues in sport.

 (Formerly offered as EKIN 3325.)
 Three credits.
-Prerequisite: EDLR 3310; open only to second semester seniors in the Sports Management program.
+Prerequisite: EDLR 3310; open only to students in the Sports Management program.

 Examines all aspects of the management of sport facilities and events, including development, planning, staffing, operations, and evaluation.
 Students will be provided experiences in different aspects of sport event management.
 In addition, students will examine management principles as applied to a variety of sport and event facilities.